 The Armstrong Phaeton

 Even though hybrid cars have been in the spotlight during the last decades, it does not mean that the idea of building a car using alternative power sources couldn’t have been born centuries ago.
-In fact, not only had that idea been already present among many car manufactures and young car designers, but it became a reality in 1896 when the Armstrong Phaeton was created.
+In fact, not only had that idea been already present among many car manufacturers and young car designers, but it became a reality in 1896 when the Armstrong Phaeton was created.

 For many, the world’s first hybrid car, Semper Vivus, was built by Ferdinand Porsche back in 1900.
 But the reality is quite different.
 The very first hybrid car is Armstrong Phaeton Gasoline Electric Hybrid, which was developed in 1896, earlier than Semper Vivus.